freon4dsl/Freon4dsl/packages/playground/exampleLangDefs/PG_languageDefParts/PlayGroundLanguage.typ

 @conformanceRule 'primRule3' PG_PrimitiveType.Boolean !<=>!
 PG_PrimitiveType.Integer // meaning that Boolean and Integer do NOT conform to eachother

 @conformanceRule 'entityRule1' e1:PG_Entity <= e2:PG_Entity { // meaning that Entity e2 conforms to Entity e1 if the following holds
-    e2.inheritsFrom(e1) // needs inheritance relationship between PG_Entities in .lang, this is currently not defined or
+    e2.inheritsFrom(e1) // needs inheritance relationship between PG_Entities in .ast, this is currently not defined or
     e2.functions.equals(e1.functions) // effectively, only this condition will be tested }